 The children were taught they must not resist the white folks.
 They were told of a child who had resisted when the slave traders came.
 His head was dashed against a wall.
 Isabella vividly remembered one winter day when the gay jingle of sleigh bells were heard outside.
 Her brother, about five years old, hurried out to see the sleigh, just in time to see his older sister snatched up and put into an iron cage.
 The brother rushed back into the cellar, but his parents would not protect him.
 They urged him out, admonishing him to obey.
-Although she was quite young, Bell never forgot that scene.
+Although she was quite young, Bell never forgot that than the slave girl.
+He and his wife spoke English, and Bell spoke only Dutch.
+She received many whippings because she did not understand what she was ordered to do.